privacy-scaling-explorations/nova-by-hand/part_1.md

 Individual proofs are independent, making them suitable for parallelization.
 Some zkVM projects prefer it for its fast recursive proofs and ease of parallelization.

 However, a disadvantage is the expansion in Proof Size attributed to FRI's Merkle Proofs.
-This enlargement escalates the call data and consequently raising the gas cost for verification on Ethereum, reputedly four times that of Groth16.

-While general zkSNARKs typically leverage 256-bit BN256 elliptic curve cryptography for security, zkSTARKs opt for a 64-bit Goldilocks field, supplemented by a 128-bit extension field, to enhance CPU performance.
+And while general zkSNARKs typically leverage 256-bit BN256 elliptic curve cryptography for security, zkSTARKs opt for a 64-bit Goldilocks field, supplemented by a 128-bit extension field, to enhance CPU performance.
 This choice of a smaller finite field, though, may raise concerns regarding the level of security guaranteed by the Schwartz-Zippel lemma.

 ## 2.4 Accumulation
 Since Halo2 has also been actively used recently, I would like to mention about how it works.
 In Halo 2, the expensive part of the verification is deferred to something called an accumulator, so that instead of verifying SNARK at each step of the IVC, it would only need to be checked once at the end.